 Its newest form of transportation is the Disney Skyliner.

-In this guide, I’ll teach you everything you need to know about the Disney Skyliner, so you can navigate your way to and from like a pro before your vacation even comes around!
+In this guide, I’ll teach you everything you need to know about the Disney Skyliner transportation system, so you can navigate your way to and from like a pro before your vacation even comes around!

-The Disney Skyliner is an aerial gondola transportation system that runs between several parks and resorts at Disney World.
-They started operations on September 29, 2019.
+The Disney Skyliner is an aerial gondola transportation system that runs between several theme parks and resorts at Disney World.
+It started operations on September 29, 2019.

-The Disney Skyliner consists of 3 lines that connect 5 stations between 2 parks and 4 resorts.
+In the Disney Skyliner map above, you can see that it consists of 3 lines that connect 5 stations between 2 parks and 4 resorts.

-These 3 routes connect Epcot, Riviera Resort, Caribbean Beach Resort, Pop Century Resort, Art of Animation Resort, and Hollywood Studios.
-The Art of Animation and Pop Century resorts share a station.
+These 3 routes connect Epcot, Disney’s Riviera Resort, Disney’s Caribbean Beach Resort, Disney’s Pop Century Resort, Disney’s Art of Animation Resort, and Disney’s Hollywood Studios.

 The routes run to and from, as follows: